How college students can get emergency financial aid

 How to find the right emergency financial aid

-While there might be multiple financial aid options available, it’s important to find the option that best fits your needs.
-Get information on the different options you have available.
+While there might be multiple financial aid options available, it’s important to find the option that best fits your needs, so take your time researching the different options available to you.
 Your college financial aid is the best place to do this.
 They may even have financial aid counselors who can walk you through your options and help you make a decision on aid options.

-When you look at each option consider what you need.
+When you look at each option, consider what you need and what your budget is.
 Each factor involved can help you make the right decision for your needs.
-Consider these questions:

 - How quickly do you need assistance?